Alexander I of Russia: Personal life

 On 9 October 1793, Alexander married Louise of Baden, known as Elizabeth Alexeievna after her conversion to the Orthodox Church.
 He later told his friend Frederick William III that the marriage, a political match devised by his grandmother, Catherine the Great, regrettably proved to be a misfortune for him and his spouse.
 Their two children died young, though their common sorrow drew the spouses closer together.
+After a relationship with his mistress Maria Naryshkina from 1799 until 1818, Alexander suffered the death of their beloved daughter Sophia Naryshkina, and the Empress' generous sympathy for his grief strengthened their marital bond.

-Towards the end of Alexander's life their reconciliation was completed by the wise charity of the Empress in sympathising deeply with him over the death of his beloved daughter Sophia Naryshkina, the daughter of his mistress Maria Naryshkina, with whom he had a relationship from 1799 until 1818.
-In 1809, Alexander I was widely and famously rumoured to have had an affair with the Finnish noblewoman Ulla Möllersvärd and to have had a child by her, but this is not confirmed.
+In 1809, he was widely rumoured to have had an affair with the Finnish noblewoman Ulla Möllersvärd and to have had a child by her, but this is not confirmed.

 Death

-With his mental health deteriorating, Alexander grew increasingly suspicious of those around him, more withdrawn, more religious, and more passive.
-Some historians conclude his profile "coincides precisely with the schizophrenic prototype: a withdrawn, seclusive, rather shy, introvertive, unaggressive, and somewhat apathetic individual".
+With his mind deteriorating, Alexander grew increasingly suspicious, withdrawn, and religious, and less active.
+Some historians conclude that his profile "coincides precisely with the schizophrenic prototype: a withdrawn, seclusive, rather shy, introvertive, unaggressive, and somewhat apathetic individual".
 In the autumn of 1825 the Emperor undertook a voyage to the south of Russia due to the increasing illness of his wife.
-During his trip he himself caught typhus, from which he died in the southern city of Taganrog on 19 November 1825(Old Style).
-However, his death wouldn't fully be known until December, due to Taganrog being far from the capital or any other large city.
+During his trip he himself caught typhus, from which he died in the southern city of Taganrog on 19 November 1825 (Old Style).
+However, news of his death did not reach the capital until December.
 His two brothers disputed who would become tsar—each wanted the other to do so.
 His wife died a few months later as the emperor's body was transported to Saint Petersburg for the funeral.
-He was interred at the St. Peter and Paul Cathedral of the Peter and Paul Fortress in Saint Petersburg on 13 March 1826.
-There are many rumours and legends, of which the most often told claimed that he did not die but rather became a Siberian hermit named Feodor Kuzmich.
-Historians reject the legends, but popular writers resurrect them often.
+He was interred at the Saints Peter and Paul Cathedral of the Peter and Paul Fortress in Saint Petersburg on 13 March 1826.

+Legend of survival

+A popular legend has it that Tsar Alexander faked his death and lived as a hermit under the name Feodor Kuzmich, a theory often resurrected by popular writers.
+The theory involves the curious similarities between Alexander and Kuzmich.
+Svetlana Semyonova, president of the Russian Graphological Society, judged Alexander's and Kuzmich's handwriting to be identical.
+The priest attending Feodor Kuzmich on his deathbed reportedly asked him if he was, in fact, Alexander the Blessed.
+In response, Kuzmich said, "Your works are wonderful, Lord ...
+There is no secret which is not opened."